mariusz96/blue-synthesiser/README.md

 - A supported IDE (XCode, Visual Studio, Linux Makefile, Andorid, Code Blocks, CLion)

 ## Build and install:
-- Open .juce file in the Projucer (see: https://juce.com/discover/projucer)
+- Open .jucer file in the Projucer (see: https://juce.com/discover/projucer)
 - Choose your IDE in the exporters side panel
 - Click "Save and Open in IDE"
 - Build the project